 — We Love Movies !!! 🎬 (@MoviePolls4U) June 27, 2019

 Max Wright’s rise in the industry began in the ’70s and he immediately landed a strong supporting role in Jaws.
-He could also be seen in All That Jazz in 1979. ’83 marked Wright’s involvement in the short-lived series Buffalo.
-Jump ahead three years, and Wright became the one and only Will Tanner.
-Though, he did endure some grievances throughout the show.
+He could also be seen in All That Jazz in 1979.
+Nineteen-eighty-three marked Wright’s involvement in the short-lived series Buffalo Bill.
+Jump ahead three years, and Wright became the one and only Will Tanner, though he did endure some grievances throughout the show.
 Reportedly, ALF ended because Max was ready for it to be over; he disliked playing second fiddle to a puppet.
 Additionally, a lot of the cast grew tired from the dangerous working conditions.
-For Fusco to operate ALF, the set needed trap doors, so the actors had to block their moves very carefully.
-One episode could take days to film because of this need for caution.
+For Fusco to operate ALF, the set needed trap doors, so the actors had to block their moves very carefully — one episode could take days to film because of this need for caution.

 It has been said that he walked away without even saying goodbye to the cast.
 However, later in life, he admitted that the show was a joy.
-He went on to focus on theater and other shows like Dudley and Norm.
-Additionally, he helped bring Stephen King’s The Stand from book-to-screen and then worked on Norm MacDonald’s show, Norm in 1999.
+He went on to focus on theater and other shows like Dudley.
+Additionally, he helped bring Stephen King’s The Stand from book-to-screen and then worked on Norm MacDonald’s show, Norm, in 1999.
 He sadly died in 2019 from lymphoma, two years after his wife died from breast cancer.

 Anne Schedeen (Kate)

-ALF caused a lot of trouble, but he taught Kate Tanner a woman of such radiant beauty should only blossom with time.
+ALF caused a lot of trouble, but he taught Kate Tanner that a woman of such radiant beauty could only blossom with time.
 But then he also had her give a massage to a brooding homesick alien, so it balances out.
-At least she could appreciate when he waxed poetics.
+At least she could appreciate when he waxed poetic.

 Anne Schedeen brought the Tanner mother to life and set herself up for a lot of success in the industry.
 She had to.
 As a child, Schedeen was almost chronically shy and hid from guests.
 Her mother decided acting classes might help her with stage fright of a different kind and it seemed to have worked.
 In fact, it paid off in 1974 when she booked a recurring role as Carol in the hit show, Emergency.
-At the same time, she played Welby’s daughter Sandy Porter on Marcus Welby, MD.
-What a start.
-She also guest-starred over the years on Three’s Company.
-On ALF, she provided a voice of reason while also hiding aliens from law enforcement.
+At the same time, she played Dr. Welby’s daughter Sandy Porter on Marcus Welby, MD.
+What a start!
+She also guest-starred over the years on Three’s Company and was one of the stars of Paper Dolls.
+On ALF, she provided a voice of reason while also hiding an alien from law enforcement.
 That turned around when she helped uphold the law as Detective Peggy Fraser in Judging Amy in 2001.

 After the show, she became a comedy coach and an interior designer.
 She actually did some interior design for celebrities like George Clooney!
-Schedeen is also an ambassador for Holiday Heroes, a charity that focuses on bringing joy to hospitalized children.
+Schedeen, 73, is also an ambassador for Holiday Heroes, a charity that focuses on bringing joy to hospitalized children.